 Tip: Don’t Overpay for a Domain Name.

-A little bit or research can go a long way to ensuring you get best value for your money.
-DomainTools, DNWire and Domaining are great resources to find out domain sales history, domain price trends and comparable domain name sales.
-So search, shop and compare to make sure you’re getting the best bargain.
-(We’re also pretty confident that once you’ve done your homework, you won’t find a better value than at Brandings®.)
+There are great resources out there, like DomainTools, DNWire and Domaining to help find out domain sales history, domain price trends and comparable domain name for sale.
+Do the work, search, shop and compare domains to make sure you’re getting the best bargain.

 Trap: Make Sure Your Name is Really Available.